Barbering Schools in Minnesota

 • Hair straightening with chemicals

-During your time as a barbering student, you need a student permit to work on the floor of barbershops.
-Your student barbering permit is valid for 15 months.
+During your time as a barber student, you need a student permit to work on the floor of barbershops.
+Your student barber permit is valid for 15 months.
 While your barber training teaches the skills needed to pass Minnesota’s registered barber exam, utilizing the State’s Home Study Course book is a great way to prepare for the licensure test.

 Minnesota Barber Licensing Requirements